rode/grafeas-elasticsearch/README.md

 #### unit

+Unit tests live alongside production code in `go/` directory.

 `make test` will run unit tests, along with vet and fmt.

+`make mocks` will regenerate test mocks in `go/mocks` directory.

 #### integration

+Integration tests are in the `test/` directory.
-Integration tests require Elasticsearch and a build of this project running.
+These require Elasticsearch and a build of this project to be running.
 This is handled through `docker-compose`.

 1. `docker-compose up -d --build elasticsearch server`